-Windows’s built in FTP does not support secure FTP which makes Filezilla Server an option to support secure FTP.
-It also offers a simpler user management that is presented up front on the server application’s interface.
-While it is not a better solution to the IIS FTP role, it is a quick solution if you do not use IIS and use a Windows-based control panel that doesn’t offer FTP.
+Windows's built-in FTP does not support secure FTP, making Filezilla Server an option to support secure FTP.
+It also offers a simpler user management that is presented upfront on the server application's interface.
+While it is not a better solution to the IIS FTP role, it is a quick solution if you do not use IIS and use a Windows-based control panel that doesn't offer FTP.

 This guide will assist with installing and configuring the Server application.